-How else can tax lawyers help you?
+How else can tax lawyers help?

 Keep in mind that the IRS understands that sometimes people make mistakes.
 Mere carelessness is not tax fraud.
 Fraud includes overt acts such as:

-- Intentional understatement of income
+- Intentional understatement of income.

-- Failure to file tax returns
+- Failure to file tax returns.

-- Concealment of income or assets
+- Concealment of income or assets.

-- Engaging in and concealing illegal activities
+- Engaging in and concealing illegal activities.

-- Failure to make estimated tax payments
+- Failure to make estimated tax payments.

 If you need assistance with criminal tax fraud or tax evasion, you need a tax lawyer.
 A tax lawyer understands the process, how a civil tax case works within the system, and the most important factors to consider.
 There is no substitute for a knowledgeable tax lawyer when it comes to tax debt issues.

 How you set up your business – sole proprietorship, partnership, or limited liability (LLC) – has serious legal and tax consequences.
-A tax attorney, particularly one who is a CPA or has an accountant on his team, can help you make the most tax efficient decision.
+A tax attorney, particularly one who is a CPA or has an accountant on his team, can help you make the most tax efficient decisions.

-Wills, trusts, and probate are all complicated issues.
+Wills, trusts, and probate are complicated issues.
 An attorney with expertise in both estate planning and tax can help identify the best tax opportunities and options for your estate.